-Sun bathing on the beach, eating paella by a terrace, gorging on churros, watching a flamenco show and almost having the opportunity to see Pablo Alboran (well for me at least) are things we all wish to experience as we include Spain on our bucket list to visit.
-But how can one stay in Spain for a extended period of time to soak it all in?
+Sun bathing on the beach, eating paella by a terrace, gorging on churros, watching a flamenco show and almost having the opportunity to see Pablo Alboran (well for me at least) are things we all wish to experience as we include Spain to our bucket list.
+But how can one stay in Spain for an extended period of time to soak it all in?
 After years of a dream, extensive research and final execution; here are some ways I have discovered to make your dream to stay in Spain come true:

 NON EU CITIZENS